mrklingon/Ship-on-a-Chip/README.md

 Change showdecks = False to showdecks = True if you want the decks to be listed on start.

 Touch pad #1 to go "up" a deck and pad #2 to go down - holding both jumps to a random deck.

+### Files:

+* shipchip.py - ship on a chip - copy to code.py
+* prt.py - copy to neotrinkey
+* wise.py - copy to neotrinkey

+* exodests - rename to dests for use
+* sspythondecks - rename to dests for us

+* trekdecks - rename to decks for use
+* trekdests - rename to dests for use